TerraFirmaCraft/Documentation/1.12.x/addons/registry-types.md

 TFC does some hackery (read: it fires specific events at the highest priority during `RegistryEvent.Registry<Block>`), in order to collect an amount of type objects (Metals, Rocks, Ores, etc.) in order for TFC to generate every possible permutation and cartesian product of a block or item required.

-In this manner, addons can add these types simply by registering one of the pre-block registry types, and then TFC will handle registration of all required blocks and items, and it will just work^(tm).
+In this manner, addons can add these types simply by registering one of the pre-block registry types, and then TFC will handle registration of all required blocks and items, and it will just work™.

 In order to use this system, an addon must: